Defining A Polar Vortex And Highlighting Its Potential Dangers

 There are a variety of ways in which the vortex can weaken (which we will discuss later in the article), but it is usually the presence of warmer temperatures that disrupts the strong low-pressure system that holds the polar vortex together.

 When the warmer air mixes with cold Arctic air, the low-pressure system starts to weaken substantially.
-This has a direct effect on the polar jet stream surrounding it.
+This has a direct effect on the Polar Front Jet Stream surrounding it.

 The strength of the jet stream relies on the strength of the temperature difference between the cold Arctic and subtropical air.
 The warmer air in the Arctic causes this difference in air temperatures to weaken.